jonhjelm/docs-and-training/README.md

 * [Tutorial: Registration of new services](tutorials/workflows/basics_service_registration.md):
-  Any newly created service needs to be registered properly to be usable in the CloudFlow platform.
+  Any newly created service needs to be registered properly to be usable in the SemWES platform.
 Learn about all details and caveats of service registration here.

 * [Upgrading services](workflow_creation/service_upgrades.md):